psakar/update-xml-file-maven-plugin/README.md

 ### Extra options
 The following Maven options are optional
-* -Dupdate - Automatically update versions in target Pom. (-Dupdate=false is dry-run mode)
+* -Dupdate - Automatically update versions in target file. (-Dupdate=false is dry-run mode)
 * -DstrictMode - Execution fails if a property defined in the configuration file is not found. (-DstrictMode=true is fail-fast mode)

 Default value for -Dupdate is true and -DstricMode is false